kenwavecom/fin/README.md

 # fin

-This node is a showcase for research in data science in the fields of finance and economics.
+This node serves as a showcase for research in data science in the fields of finance and economics.